ibm-mas/ansible-devops/docs/playbooks/lite-core-roks.md

 - `MAS_CONFIG_DIR` Directory where generated config files will be saved (you may also provide pre-generated config files here)
 - `SLS_LICENSE_ID` The license ID must match the license file available in `$MAS_CONFIG_DIR/entitlement.lic`
 - `SLS_ENTITLEMENT_KEY` Lookup your entitlement key from the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary)
-- `UDS_CONTACT_EMAIL` Defines the email for person to contact for BAS
+- `UDS_CONTACT_EMAIL` Defines the email for person to contact for UDS
-- `UDS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for BAS
+- `UDS_CONTACT_FIRSTNAME` Defines the first name of the person to contact for UDS
-- `UDS_CONTACT_LASTNAME` Defines the last name of the person to contact for BAS
+- `UDS_CONTACT_LASTNAME` Defines the last name of the person to contact for UDS

 ## Optional environment variables
 Refer to the role documentation for full details of all configuration options available in this playbook:

 1. [ocp_provision](../roles/ocp_provision.md)
 2. [ocp_setup_mas_deps](../roles/ocp_setup_mas_deps.md)
 3. [mongodb](../roles/mongodb.md)